arlowatts/justdragons/index.md

 ### Initiative

 If multiple characters all want to act at the same time, then each character rolls an 8-sided die and is assigned a turn in the turn order based on their result.
-Break ties recursively.
+Break ties randomly.
 The character with the highest initiative roll acts first.
 After they have taken an action, the turn passes to the next character in the turn order.
-If a group of characters all want to act together, then they only roll one die for the whole group and take their turns together.
+If a group of characters all want to act together, then they only make one initiative roll for the whole group and take their turns together.